jayspeidell/jayspeidell.github.io/_portfolio/project2-pyswarms.md

 collection: portfolio
 ---

 To learn more about collaborative development with version control systems as well as contributing to open source projects on GitHub, I made two contributions to the PySwarms project.
-Pyswarms is a Python module for particle swarm optimization research.
+PySwarms is a Python module for particle swarm optimization research.

 # Tools Used